-Like all other municipalities across Victoria, we will conduct rate valuations every two years in line with State Government legislation and in accordance with the Valuer General's 'Best Practice' guidelines.
-The current values are as at 1 January 2016 and have been used for the 2016-2017 (and will also be used for the 2017-2018) rating calculation.
+Like all other municipalities across Victoria, the Valuer-General Victoria conducts rating valuations every year in line with State Government legislation, and in accordance with the Valuer-General Victoria's 'Best Practice' guidelines.
+The current values are as at 1 January 2019 and have been used for the 2019-2020 rating calculations.

-The valuation for all properties is utilised from 1 July 2016 although the valuation is set as at 1 January 2014. this is in line with State Legislation.
+The valuation for all properties is utilised from 1 July 2019 although the valuation is set as at 1 January 2019, this is in line with State legislation.

-This means that your property has been valued as near to market value on 1 January 2016 as can be determined and we started using this valuation to calculate your rates from 1 July 2016.
+This means that your property has been valued as near to market value had it sold on 1 January 2019 as can be determined.
+We have used this valuation to calculate your rates from 1 July 2019.

-The next revalaution occurs on 1 July 2018 and is currently being actioned.
+The next revaluation occurs on 1 July 2020 and is currently being undertaken.

-A supplementary valuation may be conducted when a property’s characteristics change.
+A supplementary valuation may be conducted, at any time during the rating period, when a property’s characteristics change.
 They are required when properties are:

-Council data correction, being our information held needing correction to that actually being physically on the property.
+- Property data correction, being the property information held needing correction to that of that physically located on the property.

-Values are assessed at the same date of the general valuation currently in use, that is: 01 January 2016.
+Values are assessed at the same date of the general valuation currently in use, that is 01 January 2019.

-If you receive your rate notice in August/September and do not agree with your property valuation, you can contact us to discuss your concerns with our Valuations staff.
+Once you receive your rate notice in August/September and do not agree with your property valuation, you can contact us to discuss your concerns with our staff.